ashwinravi1259/docs-test-fork/docs/user-wallets/pkps/advanced-topics/auth-methods/email-sms.md

 });

 const session =
-  authClient.initProvider < StytchOtpProvider > ProviderType.StytchOtp;
+  authClient.initProvider < StytchOtpProvider > PROVIDER_TYPE.StytchOtp;
 // from the above example of using the Stytch client to get an authenticated session const authMethod = await session.authenticate({
   accessToken: sessionStatus.session_jwt,